MichelleAppel/SCAPE/README.md

 Hence, this “cortically guided” LoG captures edges more sharply where the implant can provide finer detail and more diffusely where resolution is inherently limited.

-## Optional Gaze Following
+## Gaze

-We also include a gaze mechanism for re‐centering the higher‐frequency region around the user’s current focus of attention.
-While secondary to the main frequency‐mapping concept, it shows how dynamic control over the resolvable “sweet spot” might further personalize prosthetic vision feedback.
+Gaze is an essential part of cortical visual implants, as it determines where users can direct their highest available resolution.
+We showcase in the **`example_videos`** folder how cortical frequency mapping is applied while incorporating gaze, demonstrating how the resolvable “sweet spot” follows the user's focus of attention in real time.

 ---

 **In summary**, our work emphasizes:
 1. **Mapping local maximum frequency** to reflect cortical implant geometry and phosphene density.
-2. **Using that map** in a spatially adaptive LoG filter that matches each pixel’s resolvable detail.
+2. **Using that map** in a spatially adaptive LoG filter to match each pixel’s resolvable detail.
-3. **Optionally** shifting the high‐resolution zone to the user’s gaze to emulate real‐time attention shifts.
+3. **Integrating gaze** so the maximum resolvable region shifts with the user’s focus, as shown in the example videos.

 This provides a **powerful abstraction** for simulating prosthetic or implant‐based vision, where the visual field is inherently non‐uniform and must be processed accordingly.